 Traumatic brain injuries and acquired brain injuries often produce the same symptoms and require similar care.
 However, these two types of brain injuries differ in terms of how the injury is sustained.
-In this article we will discuss the differences of acquired brain injuries vs traumatic brain injuries.
+In this article, we will discuss the differences between acquired brain injuries vs traumatic brain injuries.

 An acquired brain injury is typically caused by some sort of internal occurrence.
 The Brain Injury Association of America defines acquired brain injury as an injury to the brain that has occurred after birth and is “not hereditary, congenital, degenerative, or induced by birth trauma.”
 Acquired brain injuries can be broken down into two groups: anoxic and hypoxic.
 Hypoxic brain injuries occur when the brain only gets a small amount of oxygen that is not enough for the brain to function.
 Anoxic brain injuries occur when he brain does not get any oxygen.
 There are three types of anoxic brain injuries: